Factbox: Who has submitted letters of no confidence in UK PM May?

 11) PHILIP DAVIES - submitted his letter in July

-“Politics is all about trust and once it is lost it is impossible to win back.
-Many people have told me that as a result of this they have lost trust in the PM to properly and fully deliver the referendum result.
-It is with much sadness that I have to say that I have also lost trust in her to deliver the referendum result too,” he said in a letter to constituents.
+“Politics is all about trust and once it is lost it is impossible to win back,” he said in a letter to constituents.

 12) PETER BONE - submitted his letter some time ago